 Our delivery approach is informed by, and consistent with the core guardrails of, the following Australian frameworks:

-- Commonwealth Voluntary AI Safety Standard (2024).
 The 10 Guardrails published by the Department of Industry, Science and Resources.
-Our human-oversight default and client-ownership model directly implement Guardrail 5 (meaningful human oversight).
-Formal documentation against all 10 guardrails is in progress and tracked internally.
+Our human-oversight default and client-ownership model directly implement Guardrail 5.
+Formal documentation against all 10 guardrails is in progress.

 We do not claim full alignment with any of the above.
 We claim our operating model is consistent with their core guardrails and that we are honest about the gaps.
 Directors who want to see how we assess and monitor AI systems internally can email hello@roovolt.com.au and we will share the templates we currently use.

 This page will be updated as our practice formalises against the frameworks above.
-Version and date are at the top of the page.
 Material changes are noted here.